Facial Growth Orthodontics

 3. If congestion of the various sinuses is present.

-4. What stage of growth and development the child is undergoing and to what degree can the growth changes be corrected by intervention.
+4. What stage of growth and development the child is undergoing and to what degree the growth changes can be corrected by intervention.

 1. Removes harmful factors influencing growth